ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 the shared ledger.
 This agreement is reached through a specific process, a consensus protocol, that ensures that everyone sees the same information and that the information is accurate and trustworthy.

-**Avalanche Consensus** is a new consensus protocol that is scalable, robust, and decentralized.
+**Avalanche Consensus** is a consensus protocol that is scalable, robust, and decentralized.
 It combines features of both classical and Nakamoto consensus mechanisms to achieve high throughput, fast finality, and energy efficiency.
 For the whitepaper, see [here](https://www.avalabs.org/whitepapers).